Here's my recommendations!

 Founded in 1592, Trinity College Dublin sits on a beautiful campus with lots of delightfully historic buildings set amongst the greenery and cobblestones.
 You can ramble around for a few hours or else seek out heritage attractions including the Book of Kells and The Dublin Experience.

-and more info available here : http://www.discoverireland.com/au/ireland-places-to-go/areas-and-cities/dublin-city/#_highlightsTab almost 9 years ago
+and more info available here : http://www.discoverireland.com/au/ireland-places-to-go/areas-and-cities/dublin-city/#_highlightsTab about 9 years ago